annabuckley/MECH105-Algorithms/README.md

 *Simple Electrical Circuit*

 -This code generates a plot of a function that represents the charge on a capacitor from time t=0 to t=0.8 given different charges.
-It also generates a plot of the same function when the capacitor constant is 10x greater.

 *Degredation of Aqueous Bromide*